Trinacria: secrets behind the Timeless Symbol of Sicily

 Over the millennia, Sicily has had its share of foreign rulers.
 Often, the rulers have had little interest in the well-being of Sicilians.

 As a symbol of Sicily, the Trinacria refers to the Sicilians' perseverance and endurance in the face of multiple oppressors.
+And indeed, the many trials and tribulations seem only to have strengthened the Sicilian people's character.

 Symbol of National Pride and Independence